groupeLIAMG/pycpd/README.md

 +proj=lcc +lat_1=49 +lat_2=77 +lat_0=63 +lon_0=-92 +x_0=0 +y_0=0 +ellps=GRS80 +towgs84=0,0,0,0,0,0,0 +units=m +no_defs
 ```

-## Borehole Data
+### Borehole Data

-Borehole data should be in a csv file with the same header as given in the Global Heat Flow Datababse of the International Heat Flow Commission (http://www.heatflow.und.edu/index2.html).
+Borehole data should be in a csv file with the same header as given in the Global Heat Flow Database of the International Heat Flow Commission (http://www.heatflow.und.edu/index2.html).
 An example file can be found at http://www.heatflow.und.edu/Global2010.csv.
 The first lines of this file are:
 ```
 Data Number,Codes,Site Name,Latitude,Longitude,Elevation,minD,maxD,No. Temps,Gradient,No. Cond.,Conductivity,No.Heat Prod.,Heat Prod.,Heat Flow,No. sites,Year of Pub.,Reference,Comments,,
 1,,SMU-KG2,44.4637,-111.7322,1987,28,66,,81,2,1.88,,,,,1983,Brott_etal1983,Williams_etal1995,,